mrestko/img-dl/README.md

 ## ToDo

-Currently there is basic support of Imgur.
-I hope to expand this to provide better support for animated images.
-(Currently we force download of WebM files as gif which is stupid but easier to code.)
+Currently there is basic support for Imgur including downloading of animated images as WebM format rather than extremely large gif files.

 Longer term, I would like to expand to support other popular image hosts in the vein of youtube-dl.